rhotter/rhotter.github.io/content/posts/some-notes.md

 15\.
 Grades are useful in that they force you to commit to a class.
 You won’t give up when something is hard or not fun because if you do, you won’t get a good grade.

 16\.
-In-person vs remote is really about synchronous vs asynchronous.
+The biggest difference between in-person and remote work is that in-person is synchronous and remote is asynchronous.

 17\.
 Why do humans like looking at old photos?
 Is there any evolutionary basis for nostalgia?